Please find below answers to some of the common questions we are asked regarding the coronavirus vaccines.

-We are holding small booster clinics at Granta Sawston or you can book via the National Booking System website.
+You can book your booster via the National Booking System website.
 More appointments are added every day so if you can’t see a convenient local service at the time of trying, please try later in the day or the next day.
 All of the vaccination services are working at pace to increase the number of appointments they can offer.

 “I haven’t had any vaccines yet – is it too late to start the course?”